Skip to additional navigation Skip to content

 The substance of enforcement complaints are not in themselves confidential.
 In some cases it may be necessary to rely on evidence from complainants in order to take action and the complainant would need to consider whether they are willing to assist the Council by collecting evidence and potentially acting as a witness at an appeal or in Court.
 A planning enforcement officer will explain what may be required in these cases.

-Once a breach of control has been established, the complainant may be asked to make a note of your observations and keep a log of any relevant activities.
+Once a breach of control has been established, the complainant may be asked to make a note of their observations and keep a log of any relevant activities, this is particularly helpful in cases relating to an alleged change of use of land.
 It is particularly useful to note times, dates, names, addresses, telephone numbers and registration details of any vehicles involved.

-Anonymous complaints will not normally be investigated.
-Complainants who do not wish to give their personal details will be advised to contact either their Ward Councillor or their parish council who may then raise their concerns on their behalf.
+Anonymous complaints will not normally be investigated unless the complaint is regarding a potential criminal offence, such as works to a Listed Building or removal of protected trees.
+Complainants who do not wish to give their personal details will be advised to contact either their Ward Councillor or their Parish Council who may then choose to raise their concerns on their behalf.

 Abusive or unreasonable complainants: The Council will not tolerate any insulting, threatening words or behaviour towards its staff at any time, either in person or via any other means.
 Any abusive telephone calls will be terminated.